Dean Corll: Participation of Elmer Wayne Henley

 Henley later claimed that he had not known of Corll's true intentions towards Aguirre when he had persuaded his friend to accompany him to Corll's home.
 In a 2010 interview, he claimed to have attempted to persuade Corll not to assault and kill Aguirre once Corll and Brooks had bound and gagged the youth.
 However, Corll refused, informing Henley that he had raped, tortured, and killed the previous victim he had assisted in abducting, and that he intended to do the same with Aguirre.
 Henley subsequently assisted Corll and Brooks in Aguirre's burial at High Island Beach.

-Despite the revelations that Corll was, in reality, killing the boys that he and Brooks had assisted in abducting, Henley nonetheless became an active participant in the abductions and murders.
+Despite the revelations that Corll was, in reality, killing the boys that he and Brooks had assisted in abducting, Henley became an active participant in the abductions and murders.
 One month later, on April 20, he assisted Corll and Brooks in the abduction of another youth, 17-year-old Mark Scott.
 Scott—who was well known to Corll, Henley and Brooks—was specifically chosen by Corll to be his next victim as, according to Henley, he had recently "cheated [Corll] on a deal" relating to stolen property.
-He was grabbed by force and fought furiously against attempts by Corll to restrain him, even attempting to stab Corll with a knife after several hours of abuse and torture including burning with incense cones.
+He was grabbed and fought furiously against attempts by Corll to restrain him, even attempting to stab Corll with a knife after several hours of abuse and torture including burning with incense cones.
 However, Scott saw Henley pointing a pistol toward him and according to Brooks, Scott "just gave up."
 All three then alternately shot Scott with a pellet gun before Corll again raped him.
 Scott ultimately suffered the same fate as Aguirre: rape, torture, strangulation, and burial at High Island Beach.
 (Note: Henley would later recount that as he strangled Scott, the teen had repeatedly made tapping gestures to his skull with the extended index finger and thumb of his right hand in the symbol of a gun as a plea to be shot as opposed to strangled.)

 Brooks later stated Henley was "especially sadistic" in his participation in the murders committed at Schuler Street and Henley later admitted to gradually becoming "fascinated" with "how much stamina people have" when subjected to the act of murder, adding that, as a coping mechanism, he occasionally "tried to dehumanize" the victims.
 Before Corll vacated the address on June 26, Henley assisted Corll and Brooks in the abduction and murder of two youths named Billy Baulch and Johnny Delome.
 According to Henley, on this occasion, he was invited to Corll's apartment where he observed the two socializing with Corll and Brooks; he then assisted in subduing the pair.
 In Brooks's confession, he stated that both youths were tied to Corll's bed and, after their torture and rape, Henley manually strangled Baulch, with the process lasting almost thirty minutes.
 Henley then shouted, "Hey, Johnny!" and shot Delome in the forehead, with the bullet exiting through the youth's ear.
 Delome then pleaded with Henley, "Wayne, please don't!" before he was strangled.
 Both youths were buried at High Island Beach.